Infineon/azure-optiga-trust-m/README.md

     ```sh
     File path : azure-optiga-trust-m\components\optiga\optiga-trust-m\optiga\include\optiga
     ```
-- Follow this step only if Server root CA is loaded into any of OPTIGA data object
+- Follow this step only if Server root CA need to be loaded into any of OPTIGA data object.This certficate will be used for Authentication in TLS session.
-    - Enable macro "LOAD_TA_FROM_OPTIGA" in <azure-optiga-trust-m\examples\iothub_client_sample_mqtt\main\iothub_client_sample_mqtt.c> file by setting value as "1"
+    - Comment the macro **-DMBEDTLS_RSA_ALT** from the Cmakelist.txt file present in the path <azure-optiga-trust-m\components\optiga> as shown below
         ```sh
-        /* Enable LOAD_TA_FROM_OPTIGA if server root certificate is loaded in optiga */
-        #define LOAD_TA_FROM_OPTIGA 0    // 1 = Enable, 0 = Disable
+        #-DMBEDTLS_RSA_ALT
         ```
+        >Note: Since OPTIGA™ Trust M supports only RSA 1024/2048 and Azure Certificate chain has RSA 4096 certificate, the certificate path validation cannot be performed using OPTIGA™ Trust M RSA feature.
+Hence usage of RSA feature from OPTIGA™ Trust M need to be disabled.
+    - Enable the macro **SET_TRUSTED_CERT_IN_SAMPLES** and **LOAD_TA_FROM_OPTIGA** from the Cmakelist.txt file present in the path <azure-optiga-trust-m2\examples\iothub_client_sample_mqtt\main> by uncommenting the compile time definitions as below.
+        ```sh
+        component_compile_definitions(SET_TRUSTED_CERT_IN_SAMPLES)
+        component_compile_definitions(LOAD_TA_FROM_OPTIGA)
+        ```
-    - To enable server validation using OPTIGA, region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
+    - To enable server certficate validation using OPTIGA, the region specific server root CA certificate must be loaded in any of OPTIGA data object either by personalization or by writing to object using OPTIGA write API
     - To load trust anchor using OPTIGA write API, modify file <azure-optiga-trust-m\components\optiga\optiga-trust-m\examples\utilities\optiga_trust.c> as below
         - User can choose the root CA as either from the below available certificate or can provide specific certificate by setting value as "1".
 E.g.:  #if 1
+        By default user can select the **DigiCert Baltimore Root** certificate as it is used Globally as Root Server CA.
         <details>
         <summary>Code fragment </summary>